University Housing Policy

 The Residence Hall Contract for Room and Dining Plan may be canceled only under the terms set forth in the contract.
 Please read your contract carefully prior to signing and submitting it.
 Cancellation may occur only until the opening day of the residence halls in August.
 Once the semester starts, the contract becomes binding for the full academic year.

 Special housing accommodations and room modifications are available for students with needs related to a disability.
 Wheelchair accessible rooms are available in several halls, including a limited number with private bathrooms.
 All students requiring disability-related accommodations must register with the Office of Student Accessibility Services prior to the request being honored.
 To register, students must schedule an appointment to meet with a disability specialist and provide appropriate medical documentation of their disability.
 Students are strongly encouraged to schedule this appointment and apply for housing as early as possible, as the number of accessible rooms is limited.
 Once students are living on campus, any request must be renewed for the following year through Student Accessibility Services if it is still medically needed.
 We encourage students to meet with their residence hall director for any questions related to accessibility or accommodations.

 At least one residence hall remains open for the summer sessions.
-Applications for summer housing are made available beginning April 1.
+Applications for summer housing are typically available beginning in April.
 In order to reside in university housing during the summer sessions a students must be an active, admitted student working toward his or her degree.
-The costs for summer housing, information about accommodations and the application process will be posted on the Residence Services website each spring.
+The costs for summer housing, information about accommodations and the application process will be posted on our website each spring semester.

 Residence Hall Contract Renewal